 Q. Why are Christmas trees no longer a good choice for fundraisers?

-A. There is a shortage of trees from the Pacific Southwest that is likely to last several more years, making it almost impossible to get trees.
+A. There is a shortage of trees from the Pacific Northwest that is likely to last several more years, making it almost impossible to get trees.

 Q. What caused the shortage of Christmas trees?

 A. Economic fluxuations in the Country caused growers to get out of step with the market.

 Q. Where do Christmas trees come from and why are they so hard to get at wholesale prices?